Frequently Asked Questions

 Unfortunately, UNHCR is very limited in the help that we can provide to detainees.
 If you have fully exhausted your application for asylum in the UK and are in detention awaiting removal to your country of origin, we regret that UNHCR is unlikely to be able to assist you at this stage.

-From 15 November 2010, the Legal Services Commission announced a new arrangement in the provision of legal services for detainees at Immigration Removal Centres (IRCs).
-The ten detention centres affected by this arrangement are: Brook House, Campsfield, Colnbrook, Dover, Harmondsworth, Haslar, Lindholme, Tinsley House, Yarls Wood and Morton Hall.
+From 15 November 2010, Legal Aid Agency announced a new arrangement in the provision of legal services for detainees at Immigration Removal Centres (IRCs).
+The ten detention centres affected by this arrangement are: Brook House, Campsfield, Colnbrook, Dover, Harmondsworth, Haslar, Tinsley House, Yarls Wood and Morton Hall.

 If you are detained in one of the above mentioned centres, you can instruct legal advice exclusively from a firm which has a contract with the centre where you are detained.
 You will be able to book yourself to attend an on-site advice surgery and each centre has its own procedure for scheduling.
 You can also refer yourself directly to a provider which has a contract for the centre where you are detained; however there may be limited capacity by which a firm can take on a case outside of the scheduled surgeries.